Martín Dihigo: Career statistics

-Post career
+Post-playing career

 After retiring, Dihigo became a radio announcer for the Cuban Winter League.
 He fled Cuba in 1952 to protest the rise of Fulgencio Batista.
-He managed the Leones del Caracas in the 1953 Caribbean Series but finished last.
-Upon Fidel Castro's rise to power, Dihigo returned to Cuba and was appointed the minister of sports.
+He managed the Leones del Caracas in the 1953 Caribbean Series.
+Upon Fidel Castro's rise to power, Dihigo returned to Cuba where he continued to mentor other players until his death.

-Death and Hall of Fame Inductions

-Dihigo died five days before his 65th birthday, on May 20, 1971, in Cienfuegos, Cuba.
+Dihigo died at age 64, on May 20, 1971, in Cienfuegos, Cuba.
 He is buried in Cementerio Municipal Cruces in Cruces, Cienfuegos, Cuba.